jjrodriguezaldavero/seemps2/docs/algorithms/lagrange.rst

 This method can be enhanced by performing rank-revealing optimizations using SVD decomposition.
 The corresponding method, :func:`~lagrange_rank_revealing`, avoids the need for a large-scale final simplification.

-Finally, the interpolative constructions can be developed on top of a local Lagrange interpolation framework.
+Finally, the interpolative constructions can be developed on top of a local Lagrange interpolation framework, :func:`~lagrange_local_rank_revealing`.
 Then, the tensor cores become sparse, largely improving the overall efficiency of the algorithm.

 .. autosummary::
     :toctree: generated/